-- 1. Any body of which you are in a position of general control or management and to which you are appointed or nominated by the Council; - 2.
+- 1. Any body of which you are in a position of general control or management and to which you are appointed or nominated by the Authority; - 2.
 Any body- - (a) exercising functions of a public nature; - (b) directed to charitable purposes; or - (c) one of whose principal purposes includes the influence of public opinion or policy (including any political part or trade union)

-- of which you are a member or in a position of general control or management; - 3.
-Any gifts or hospitality worth more than an estimated value of £10 which you have received by virtue of your office, or a series of gifts or hospitality, from the same source within any 12 month period which together are worth more than an estimated value of £10.
+of which you are a member or in a position of general control or management;

+3. Any gifts or hospitality worth more than an estimated value of [£10] which you have received by virtue of your office.